Category: Flow Cells

 • SIRE Sensor Cell Set (Sensor with Injectable Recognition Element)

-The SIRE Sensor Cell Set consists of a sensor with an integrated non-removable specialised chamber; the set also contains a syringe which will allow the injection of the recognition element (Enzyme).
+The set also contains a syringe which will allow the injection of the recognition element (Enzyme).

 The SIRE Sensor Cell uses the concept of soluble enzymes into a reaction chamber separated from the sample by a semi permeable dialysis membrane.
 The analyte (for example maltose), enters into the reaction chamber by diffusion.
 The analyte reacts with the recognition enzymes creating H2O2 which is oxidized on a screen printed Pt electrode.
 The current corresponds to the amount of analyte.